sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 SFTPPlus will not transfer the files but will instead emit a warning to inform the user of this action.

-When a transfer is suspended, and there are files in a batch which are not yet triggered, the files are not transferred and no warning info is emitted.
+When a transfer is suspended, and there are files in a batch that are not yet triggered, the files are not transferred and no warning info is emitted.
 The files will be transferred once the transfer is resumed and the batch is triggered by one of the batch triggering conditions.